 3. We are living a life of worship to God.
 I tend to have a very broad definition of what worship means.
 Ultimately we should aspire for our entire life, being, existence to be an act of worship to our God.
 If you are struggling in this area ask Jesus to give you a heart of worship, keeping asking, he won’t disappoint.

 Obviously this is a simplified list.
 But most things could be put into one of those 3 categories.
-For my husband and I our God given purpose is kind of in the process of being redefined by God.
+For me my God given purpose is kind of in the process of being redefined.
 As I give up a career to work towards something else entirely I am in the process of discovering my purpose.
-My husband on the other hand feels like his purpose is to provide for our household in terms of physical needs and provide me safety to explore God and my purpose in this time.
-His purpose is also to share the good news of Christ with students and colleagues.

 So how do we succeed?
 We abide in Christ, we practice submission to Christ, we work on our obedience to Jesus, and most of all we cultivate a heart of willingness.